elaineyeh/Note/Nginx/create_multiple_websites_with_different_domain_in_80_port_in_local.md

     |__b
        |__index.html
 ```
 Display anything you want in html
+**Notice the a and b project's file and folder user and group need to be changed.
+To ensure files and folders can be controlled.**
+**At the same time, you need to ensure the permission of directories**

 ## Step 2.
 Create project a and b's default.conf in folder conf.d
 The group needs to be changed to admin.